 What Is Doomscrolling, Exactly?

+Doomscrolling refers to the compulsive habit of continuously scrolling through negative, distressing, or alarming news and social media content — even when doing so makes you feel worse.
 Your nervous system is built to pay more attention to threats than to neutral information.
-Bad news feels more important, more urgent, and more real than good news.
 Social media platforms amplify this by surfacing the most emotionally charged content first.
 The result is a feedback loop: you scroll because your brain flags danger, and scrolling confirms there is danger, so your brain tells you to keep looking.

 This is not a character flaw.
 It's a predictable response to an environment that was designed to hold your attention at any cost.